devexperts/suitcase/README.md

 The reference image will be cropped by this element frame.
 * You shoud **erase dynamic element** by using `withoutElement` argument.
 * The `withoutQuery` argument allows you to **erase multiple elements** at once.
+* The erased elements are transparent on the reference images, and SUITCase compares only opaque pixels.
 ```swift
 verifyScreenshot(ofElement: app.buttons["New"])
 verifyScreenshot(withoutElement: app.tabBars.element)